Paws on planes: Your guide to travelling with pets

 While central regulating bodies like CASA make the blanket regulations, each company enforces them in their own way.
 Do your research on breed restrictions, weight restrictions, crate requirements and any additional bits that pop up.

-Planning that trip with your pet now?
-Skyscanner can help you find the best flights, hotels and car hire deals for your next trip.
+Ready to fly with your pet?
+Skyscanner can help you find the right flights, accommodation and car hire for your journey.